learn-co-students/swift-shopping-cart-g-416/README.md

 A fun (though somewhat inefficient) feature of Swift is that it allows unicode characters to be used in instance names.
 The `CartSpec.swift` file makes use of the food emojis 🍕, 🌮, 🌯, 🍏, 🍎, 🍊, 🍓, 🧀, and 🍪 to name its instances.

-**Top-tip:** *Since these characters aren't on a standard keyboard, autocomplete can't be used with instances that begin with an emoji, so actually employing this feature relies on a lot of copy/paste gets annoying pretty fast.
+**Top-tip:** *Since these characters aren't on a standard keyboard, autocomplete can't be used with instances that begin with an emoji, so actually employing this feature relies on a lot of copy/paste that gets annoying pretty fast.
 This feature is cute, but don't frustrate yourself in a serious application by naming your instances with emojis.*

 ### `Cart.swift`